atharvarockx/hacklytics/README.md

 ---

-MoneyMind AI is our innovative solution to demystify financial data and empower users to make smarter money decisions—all built during a hackathon with passion and cutting-edge technology.
+FinBuzz is our innovative solution to demystify financial data and empower users to make smarter money decisions—all built during a hackathon with passion and cutting-edge technology.
 Enjoy exploring your financial insights like never before!